How to Search for the Perfect Tattoo: An Introduction to Styles

 - Smith Street Tattoo

-Irezumi as we know it originate from the 1600's, although they were still used as punishments at that time, a Chinese novel called the Suikoden featured woodblock illustrations of the protagonists, demonstrating their masculinity, decorated with lotus, dragons, and tigers (one of the protagonists is a man known as Shi-Jin of the Nine Dragons, famously having nine dragons inked on him.)
+Irezumi as we know it originated from the 1600s, although they were still used as punishments at that time.
+A Chinese novel called the Suikoden featured woodblock illustrations of the protagonists, demonstrating their masculinity, decorated with lotus, dragons, and tigers (one of the protagonists is a man known as Shi-Jin of the Nine Dragons, famously having nine dragons inked on him.)

 The hallmarks of a Japanese tattoo is very heavy symbolism and a large amount of space taken.
 Traditional Irezumi created full bodysuits for people.
 Japanese tattoos tend to have many of the same motifs, dragons, tengu masks, skulls, snakes, peony, sakura, Wind and Thunder gods, Oni, Kirin, Baku, and so on and so forth.